-I didn’t listen too much of what the priest said.
+I didn’t listen too much to what the priest said.
 I was thinking of living in a new place.
 I missed my old friends!
-Besides that it was hard remembering how a girl should act.
+Besides that, it was hard remembering how a girl should act.
 I found out when I was sitting on a bench outside that it was important to keep my legs together.
 This old creepy man was staring up my dress at my panties.
 I felt so embarrassed that he was doing that.
-Granny seen it and told me to close my legs.
+Granny saw it and told me to close my legs.
 She said it like it was my own fault!

 What has my life become?

-When ballet was over I was so happy.
-However I would have to go through it all in again in a week’s time.
+When the ballet was over I was so happy.
+However, I would have to go through it all in again in a week’s time.
 I asked granny do u have to do ballet and she said yes!

 As every day went by I was becoming more and more depressed about my body and the fact that granny wanted me as some princess.
 I did honestly try and accept it, but how could I just forget what my life was until now?
 My mind would simply not accept that I was a girl.
 I was in a conflict.
 A girl’s body and a granny that wanted me to be a girl this was easier said than done.
 I am a boy... a boy with the wrong body!
 I was not going to tell granny as she would just get mad and I was afraid every time she got mad.

-So the next time I had ballet, I told granny that I would go after school and then I would cycle home.
-She was smiling saying that it great that I was so excited about going to ballet.
+So the next time I had ballet, I told granny that I would go to school and then I would cycle home.
+She was smiling saying that it great that I was so excited about going to the ballet.
 I was excited, but it was for a different reason.